hudson155/kairo/kairo-rest/README.md

 The `Timeouts` config specifies how timeouts work.

 - `requestRead`: Defaults to 0, which is infinite.
-- `responseWrite`: Defaults to 10 seconds, which is infinite.
+- `responseWrite`: Defaults to 10 seconds.

 ### `Lifecycle`